retrogrand/LogosOS/README.md

 Plain version:

 - A **locality** is some bounded context:
-  “Oddy’s home copilot,” “LSM’s QMS assistant,” “this family’s home hub.”
+  “Oddy’s home copilot,” “the company's auditing assistant,” “this family’s home hub.”

 - Inside that locality, the agent has **repeated contact** with the same people, norms, tasks, and stakes.